 0.05in

-{\bf Results of the first experiment} are summarized in Tab.~\ref{tab:effectiveness}.
+{\bf Results of the first experiment} are summarized in Tbl.~\ref{tab:evalc}.
 Out of the 72 trials, our approach found 31 solutions.
 It also returned five bounded-UNSAT answers, and 36 UNSAT answers.
-The results show that our approach is effective in checking satisfiability of case studies with different size.
+The results show that our approach is effective in checking satisfiability of case studies with different sizes.
 More precisely, we observe that it takes under three seconds to return UNSAT and between .04 seconds ($bs_2$:medium) and 32 minutes ($ph_7$:medium:$\opt$) to return a solution.
 In the worst case, $\opt$ took 32 minutes for checking $ph_7$ where the property and requirements contain complex constraints.
-Effectively, $ph_7$ requires the deletion of data stored at id 10, while PHIM requires that the cost of deletion increases over time.
+Effectively, $ph_7$ requires the deletion of data stored at id 10, while the cost of deletion increases over time under PHIM's requirements.
 Therefore, the user has to perform a number of actions to obtain a sufficient balance to delete the data.
 Additionally, each action that increases the user's balance has its own preconditions, effects, and time cost, making the process of choosing the sequence of actions to meet the increasing deletion cost non-trivial.

 We can see a difference in time between cf2 `big' and `unbounded', this is because the domain expansion followed two different paths and one produces significantly easier SMT queries.
-Since our approach is guided by counter-examples (i.e., the path is guided by the solution from the SMT solver (Alg.1-L:16)), our approach does not have direct control over the exact path selection.
+Since our approach is guided by counterexamples (i.e., the path is guided by the solution from the SMT solver (Alg.1-L:\ref{ln:minisolution})), our approach does not have direct control over the exact path selection.
 In future work, we aim to add optimizations to avoid/backtrack from hard paths.